opirko/smallvector-mi-mpc/README.md

 ## Build Instructions

-This project uses CMake as its build system and requires C++20.
+This project uses CMake as its build system and requires C++17 or higher.

 ### Building the Tests